 Members of the dental education community will come together every two months, in one virtual room, for 60 minutes of provocative conversation facilitated by experts, researchers and practitioners, on a selected topic related to oral and public health policy, higher education access and the future of the workforce, to the latest research, innovations, information and trends in academic dentistry.

 Presentation materials will be shared in advance.
 Each live webinar presentation will include a captivating opening video, class screen sharing, interactive Q&A, polling and live social media engagement efforts.

-The next Leading Conversations webinar will be held on Tuesday, August 18.
+The next Leading Conversations webinar will be held in October 2015.

 #TechDilemma: Student Professionalism in the Digital Age

 Monday, June 22, 2015, Noon - 1:00 p.m.
 Eastern Time

 This webinar discussed the impact technology has had on ethical and professional behavior among students, and how policies and practices of academic dental institutions have evolved.
 The webinar also suggested ways for dental institutions to address professionalism in students during the admissions process, throughout predoctoral training and into their professional lives.

 Responding to the Looming Faculty Shortage in Allied Dental Education

 Tuesday, April 28, 2015, Noon - 1:00 p.m.
 Eastern Time